Skip to main content

 info

 • hidden_size: number of dimension of the embedding vector.
-This number only available for embedding models.
+This value is only available for embedding models.

-• max_output_length: maximum tokens length that LLM can output. e.g: GPT-4-Turbo have 128k max input + output, but it can only output maximum 4096 tokens.
+• max_output_length: maximum tokens length that LLM can output. e.g: GPT-4-Turbo has 128k max input + output, but it can only output maximum 4096 tokens.

 stream = True